yobukodori/script-for-me/README.md

         //matches *://leavemealone.com/*
         ```
 - **Go to line**: Move the cursor to the specified line.
-- **Go to Script...**: Move the cursor to the start of each script.
+- **Go to Script**: Move the cursor to the start of each script.
+- **Select Script**: Select a code range for each script.
 - **Save**: Save settings and scripts resource.
 And apply settings and scripts.
 - **Apply**: Apply settings and scripts. (doesn't save).
 - **Get Status**: get current status and applied scripts.
 - **On** enables this feature. **Off** disables this feature.
 Or clicking on the syringe icon will bring up a pop-up menu where you can turn it on and off.
 From this menu you can temporarily turn individual scripts on or off.
 - **Clear Log**: Clear log.
+- **Export Settings**: Export settings to the file.
+It is the currently applied settings that are exported, not the saved settings.
+- **Import Settings**: Import and apply settings from the file.
+Do not save.